 This chili is requested by my husband at least once a month and it lasts us for several meals throughout the week.
 I always plan to have at least one dinner of leftovers.
 This would freeze great as well if you’d like to pre-portion for an easy lunch.
 You could use lean ground beef instead of turkey or make it a vegetarian chili and leave the meat out (I would add another can of beans in that case).

-Pumpkin Turkey Chili with Three Beans
+Turkey Chili with A Trio of Beans and Pumpkin

 - 1 lb.
 99% lean ground turkey